The Hardest Part About Making DIM Gummies (No One Talks About)

 • It won't dissolve evenly.
 Without proper dispersion, you get clumps or concentrated spots, meaning inconsistent doses per gummy.

 • It oxidizes fast.
-Oxygen, heat, and moisture all attack DIM, turning it into inactive compounds.
+Oxygen, heat, and moisture attack DIM, turning it into inactive compounds.
 Potency can drop quickly.

 • It tastes terrible.
 Unencapsulated DIM is sharp, bitter, and astringent.
 Masking that without loading up on artificial flavors or sugar is a real art.